itsgeorgema/spotify-mood-player/README.md

 Select your current mood, and Spotify will play music based on that mood.

-Deployed on Vercel at: https://spotify-mood-player.vercel.app/ (backend deployed on fly.io)
+Deployed on Vercel at: https://spotify-mood-player.vercel.app/ (backend deployed on AWS Lambda)

 **IMPORTANT:** This app is in Spotify Developer mode.
 Only whitelisted users can log in properly.

+**UPDATES:**
-**BIG UPDATES:** Migrated hosting service from Fly.io for backend to AWS Lambda.
-Migrated Fly.io-hosted MySQL database to PostgreSQL database on Supabase.
-Refactored classification algorithm to utilize OpenAI API to classify songs by mood based on lyrics and audio features instead of Naive Bayes-based scoring model with Sentiment Analysis.
+- Migrated hosting service from Fly.io for backend to AWS Lambda
+- Migrated Fly.io-hosted MySQL database to PostgreSQL database on Supabase
+- Refactored and improved classification algorithm using OpenAI API to better classify songs across all mood categories

 ## Features

 - **Advanced Mood Analysis**
-  - Multi-modal mood detection using few shot learning with a hand labeled dataset, song name, artist, lyrics, and audio features with OpenAI API
+  - Multi-modal mood detection using few-shot learning with OpenAI API
-  - Support for 8 distinct moods: happy, sad, energetic, calm, mad, romantic, focused, and mysterious
+  - Balanced classification across 8 distinct moods: happy, sad, energetic, calm, mad, romantic, focused, and mysterious
-  - Audio feature extraction using Librosa (tempo, energy, brightness, zero-crossing rate)
+  - Audio feature extraction and analysis using Librosa

 - **Smart Music Processing**
   - Parallel processing of user's Spotify library using ThreadPoolExecutor
-  - Automatic audio feature extraction from iTunes previews using Librosa
+  - Automatic audio feature extraction from iTunes previews
   - Fallback mechanisms for lyrics retrieval (Genius API + Vagalume)
-  - Batch processing with proper resource cleanup
-  - Memory-optimized track analysis

 - **User Experience**
   - Real-time Spotify playback control
   - Automatic library analysis on first login
-  - Persistent mood-based track categorization (until automatic database flush upon logout)
+  - Persistent mood-based track categorization
   - Responsive and modern UI with Spotify-inspired design

 - **Technical Features**
-  - Docker containerization for consistent development (local, not in production)
+  - Serverless architecture with AWS Lambda
-  - PostgreSQL database for persistent storage
+  - PostgreSQL database on Supabase
   - RESTful API with proper CORS support
   - OAuth 2.0 authentication flow
   - Automatic database connection management